 Nashville, NC 27856

 Many recovery resources are available in and around Rocky Mount, but it’s also worthwhile checking to see what additional resources are available in nearby cities.
-The Recovery Village has treatment options throughout the United States if you prefer to travel to a new environment to receive treatment.
-Call us today to start your healing journey toward a life without addiction to drugs and alcohol.

 - Roanoke Rapids